nagleaidan/ismr/README.md

 The site is pure vanilla JS and hosted on GitHub Pages with automatic deployments.
 I don't have very much public programming work, as the vast majority of my time is spent programming for my company, but I'm proud of this site.

-If you want to listen to the host's reaction, it was during episode 303 at 6:48 (a direct link to the moment https://overcast.fm/+FXx4lNhtU/06:48).
+If you want to listen to the hosts' reaction, it was during episode 303 at 6:48 (a direct link to the moment https://overcast.fm/+FXx4lNhtU/06:48).